|Oerlikon to showcase at Index|

 Depending on the waste volume, the synthetic gas which is produced – with similar properties and calorific value to natural gas – can power manufacturing processes, factory lighting or heating.
 Alternatively it can be wholly or partly used for resale as electricity back to the National Grid.

-Copyright MCL Global 2013.
+Copyright MCL News & Media 2017.
 You may share using our article tools.
-Please don’t cut articles from ecotextile.com and redistribute by email or post to the web.
+Please don’t cut articles from sustainablenonwovens.net and redistribute by email or post to the web.